 Developing product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our product revenues, if any, will be derived from or based on sales of product candidates that may not be commercially available for many years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
 To the extent that additional capital is raised through the issuance of equity or equity-linked securities, the issuance of those securities could result in substantial dilution for our current shareholders and the terms of any future issuance may include liquidation or other preferences that adversely affect the rights of our current shareholders.
-Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
-Any debt or additional equity financing that we raise may contain terms that are not favorable to us or our shareholders.
-If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that are not favorable to us.
+Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that are not favorable to us.
 Furthermore, the potential issuance of additional securities in the future, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our American Depositary Shares, or ADSs, to decline and existing shareholders may not agree with our financing plans or the terms of such financings.